robot-c0der/banksy/README.md

 to whatever server you're running it on.

 ### Setup
-1. Following the [Go Rails](https://gorails.com/deploy/ubuntu/22.04#ruby) guide, install nodejs, rbenv, ruby-build, ruby, nginx, and Passenger on your webserver (you can skip installing Redis though, this project doesn't use it).
+1. You will need to have nodejs, rbenv, ruby-build, ruby, nginx, and Passenger installed on your webserver.
 2. On your server in the home directory of the deploy user run `mkdir banksy`
 3. Still on your server, `cd` into the banksy directory you just made, and create and edit the file `.rbenv-vars` with your favourite editor.
 You can use `dotenv.example` as a template
 On your **local machine** after cloning the repo locally, setup Capistrano for deploying: